Travis Allen: Background

 Allen unsuccessfully ran for Governor of California in the 2018 election.
 He announced his candidacy in June 2017.
 Incumbent Jerry Brown was unable to run at the end of his term due to term limits.

 Allen came in fourth place in California's open primary where the top two candidates get on the ballot in the November election.
 He had 440,409 votes, or 9.2% of the overall vote, trailing the leading candidate Democrat Gavin Newsom by over one million votes and trailing Republican rival John Cox by 800,000 votes.

-Allen has a history of debt and unpaid taxes.
-Allen failed to pay more than $42,000 in federal income tax for 2012 and 2013, public records show — and didn’t shell out until the Internal Revenue Service filed a tax lien against him.

 Campaign

 Allen ran on a campaign based on populist, conservative, anti-establishment themes, much like President Donald Trump used in his 2016 Presidential campaign, and he is considered to be "California's Trump."
 He has used the slogans "Take Back California" and "Make California Great Again" for his campaign.

-Allen is considered by many to be a controversial politician and candidate for California governor due to his far-right populist politics, for being an outspoken proponent of Donald Trump, for a sexual harassment allegation made against Allen by a former coworker (in which he was given a verbal warning but not disciplined for) in 2013, for defending Donald Trump's alleged sexual affairs, and for making many disputed public statements.
+Allen is considered by many to be a controversial politician and candidate for California governor due to his far-right populist politics, for being an outspoken proponent of Donald Trump, for a sexual harassment allegation made against Allen by a former coworker (in which he was given a verbal warning but not disciplined for) in 2013, and for making many disputed public statements.

 He has stated that he was running on a platform of spurring job creation and business growth by cutting California's high tax rate; using existing tax revenues to fix the state's deteriorating freeway and road infrastructure, opposing California's gas tax, and preventing future water shortages by increasing water storage capacity and completing the landmark California Water Project.
 He proposed redacting recently implemented laws (AB 109, Proposition 47, and Proposition 57).
 He states they are responsible for an uptick in violent crime rates in California.
 However, there has not been an uptick in violent crime, and in fact it has been decreasing.
 The nonpartisan Public Policy Institute of California found crime to be at a historic low.

 Allen used his efforts to repeal the SB 1 gas tax increase and his opposition to illegal immigration as key stances in his campaign.
 He also supports more "tough-on-crime" policing measures and additional water support for Central California Valley farmers.

 On May 1, 2018, Allen spoke at a California Republican primary forum in Atascadero, California.
 Allen delivered his opening speech, stating that he wants to undo recent voter-enacted soft on crime laws and promised to "get rid of the state-mandated Common Core [educational curriculum]."